unisave-cloud/docs/steam-microtransactions.md

 There are two more methods that you should implement, `TransactionHasBeenSuccessful` and `ReportErrorToThePlayer`.
 In both of them you should display a corresponding dialog window to the player.
 See the code inside of them to learn more.

 Lastly, when a transaction succeeds and products are given to the player, the player data have been updated only on the server.
 You should use the `TransactionHasBeenSuccessful` method to load the latest player data from the server so that the player sees the newly purchased items.

+<a name="problems-with-unity-editor-and-steam-overlay"></a>
+## Problems with Unity editor and Steam overlay

+When you hit play in your Unity editor and try to make a transaction, it will probably fail with:

+    Steam rejected transaction initiation.
+    [7] User 123456789 not logged in
+    Order ID: 123456789

+This is because your Steam client thinks your game isn't running and rejects the transaction.
+Trying to make a transaction from a build that's launched directly (not via Steam client) might fail even earlier.

+**Basically the best thing you can do is to build your game, upload it to Steam, and launch it via the Steam client.** This will make sure Steam client attaches to your running game and all callbacks it sends will be received by your game.

+> **Tip:** You can use [Steam branches](https://partner.steamgames.com/doc/store/application/branches) to not interfere with your game client in production.

+The process described above should work because it is the same setup that will be used in production.
+However, if you don't want to wait for a complete build, you can launch your game from Steam (to make Steam think it's running), then hit play in your Unity editor and then make a transaction from the Unity editor.
+The purchasing overlay should open over your running game.
+The problem is that the callback with the result will not be received by the Unity editor so the transaction won't be finished.
+But you can at least test the transaction initiation.

 <a name="staying-up-to-date"></a>